On the stability of the open-string QED neutron and dark matter: Schwinger's QED boson as a relativistic two-body problem in 1+1 dimensions

 where for simplicity, we shall approximate the denominator 4.08$\pi$ to be $4\pi$.
 We have thus obtained the phenomenological interaction $\Phi$ in Eq.\ (\ref{4p1}) between two electric charges interacting in QED in 1+1 dimensions.
 Such a knowledge of the effective QED interaction between two electric charges will enable us to study the states of three quarks interacting in 1+1 dimensional QED.

 We need the value of the coupling constant $e=e_\2d$ which can be obtained from $e_\4d$.
-In the physical world of 3+1 dimensions, the one-dimensional open string without a structure is in fact an idealization of a flux tube with a transverse radius $R_T$, as depicted schematically in Figs.\ \ref{eline}({\it b}) and \ref{eline}({\it c}).
+In the physical world of 3+1 dimensions, the one-dimensional open string without a structure is in fact an idealization of a flux tube with a transverse radius $R_T$.
 The masses calculated in 1+1 dimensions can represent physical masses, when the structure of the flux tube is properly taken into account.
 Upon considering the structure of the flux tube in the physical 3+1 dimensions, we find that the coupling constant $e_{\rm 2D}$ in 1+1 dimensions is related to the physical coupling constants $e_{\4d}$ in 3+1 dimensions by the flux tube radius $R_T$, \cite{Won10,Won20,Won09,Kos12,Kos21}

 with $\alpha_\4d=1/137$ and $R_T =$ 0.4 fm \cite{Won20}, which yields $\sqrt{\kappa}=23.8$ MeV, and $\hbar/\sqrt{\kappa}=8.3$ fm.

 As a final check of a faithful representation of the phenomenological two-body model for the Schwinger exact field theory in 1+1 dimensions, we note that they share the distinct property that the mass of the system increases with the increase in the magnitude of the coupling constant, in contrast to a non-confining interaction such as the positronium where the mass of the composite system decreases with the increase in the magnitude of the coupling constant.